cgpeanut/elk-stack/README.md

   - #server.port: 5601 to server.port: 8080
   - change the following line: #server.host: "localhost" to server.host: "10.0.1.101" <ip of masternode1>

-# start kibana
+- start kibana

 - $ sudo  su -
 - $ systemctl start kibana
+- $ tail -f /var/log/message

 - Use Kibana's Console tool:
 - after kibana has finished starting up.
 Navigate to http://public_Ip_ADDRESS_OF_MASTER-1:8080
 - Check the node status of the cluster via the console tool with:
-    - GET _cat/nodes?v
+- $ GET _cat/nodes?